nod-ai/SHARK-Studio/tank/README.md

 # Exclude a test case:
 pytest tank/test_models.py -k "not ..."

-### Run benchmarks on SHARK tank pytests and generate bench_results.csv with results.
+### Run benchmarks on AMDSHARK tank pytests and generate bench_results.csv with results.

 (the following requires source installation with `IMPORTER=1 ./setup_venv.sh`)